loksonarius/wanikani-userscripts/wanikani-reorder-buttons/README.md

 this is possible by configuring it with a single checkbox.
 The default sorting on startup will be ascending, prioritizing new review items.

-This setting can be found under the `Sorting Behavior` section of the settings panel.
+This setting can be found under the `Sorting` section of the settings panel.

 #### Hiding the Sort Button